hzrd149/chessnut/README.md

 Live demo [Here](https://hzrd149.github.io/chessnut/)

-# This is project isn't working yet, don't pay any lightning invoices (you will loose your hard earned sats)
+# This is project isn't working yet, don't pay any lightning invoices (you will lose your hard earned sats)

 ## Nostr Events